rsheeter/playground/vf_css_matching/README.md

-# CSS Font Matching change suggestions
+# CSS style matching difficulties

 Google Fonts strives to have users "pay" (in bytes and resulting latency) only for the parts of fonts they actually use.
 As [CSS3](https://www.w3.org/TR/css-fonts-3/#font-face-rule) puts it "Using CSS font matching rules, a user agent can selectively download only those faces that are needed for a given piece of text."